JoshuaReyes0/file-shares-permissions/README.md

 </p>
 <p>

-  - Connect/log into DC-1 as your domain admin account (mydomain.com\jane_admin)
+  - Log in to DC-1 using your domain admin credentials (mydomain.com\jane_admin).
-  - Connect/log into Client-1 as a normal user (mydomain\<someuser>)
+  - Log in to Client-1 as a regular user (mydomain<someuser>).
-  - On DC-1, on the C:\ drive, create 4 folders: “read-access”, “write-access”, “no-access”, “accounting”
+  - On the C:\ drive of DC-1, create four folders: "read-access," "write-access," "no-access," and "accounting."
 </p>
 <br />